Cayleb-Ordo/Notification-Demo/README.md

 ## Lizenz

-This Projekt is licensed under the GNU General Public License v3.0
+This Project is licensed under the GNU General Public License v3.0

-&copy; 2021 Simon Fentzl
+&copy; 2021-2023 Simon Fentzl